Scary Stories for Sleep-overs

-Scary Stories for Sleep-overs is a series of horror children's books written by R.C.
+Scary Stories for Sleep-overs is a series of terror children's books written by R.C.
 Welch, Q.L.
-Pearce, and various other authors and illustrated by Ricardo Delgado, Bartt Warbuton, Dwight Been and others throughout the series.
+Pearce, and various other authors and illustrated by Ricardo Delgado, Bartt Warburton, Dwight Been and others throughout the series.
 The series was enormously popular, publishing millions of copies and ten initial volumes between the years of 1991 and 1999.
 The series even produced several one-shot novels and a spin-off series, Scary Mysteries for Sleep-overs.
 Reaching its peak popularity in the mid-1990s, this was Price Stern Sloan's answer to Scary Stories to Tell in the Dark.

 Overview

 A handful of stories from the first and fourth books in the series have since been released on audiobook in cassette form.
 The series spawned a compilation book, The Scary Stories for Sleep-overs Almanac, three individual novels, Scary Stories for Sleep-overs: A Novel, and a spin-off series, Scary Mysteries for Sleep-overs.
 A boxed set was released containing many of the stories from the series.
 Taking a cue from Scary Stories to Tell in the Dark, this series was also among the most challenged series of books from 1990 to 1999.